Anthropology

 • Anthropology in Action

 In this module you’ll start to cultivate your career skills by exploring practical and applicable outputs that have potential for 'real-world' impact.
-You'll gain insight into the applications of Anthropology beyond academia and have the opportunity to put knowledge gained in the parallel module, 'Anthropology on Practice', into action.
+You'll gain insight into the applications of anthropology beyond academia and have the opportunity to put knowledge gained in the parallel module, 'Anthropology in Practice', into action.

 You will also find out about the wide range of career options open to Anthropology graduates.
 Using the skills you’ve gained in your degree, you’ll learn how anthropology contributes to areas such as: